trokhymovych/.github.io/_news/announcement_8_0.md

 related_posts: false
 ---

-Glad to served as a Program Committee for [Wikiworkshop'24](https://wikiworkshop.org/).
+Served as a Program Committee for [Wikiworkshop'24](https://wikiworkshop.org/).